faheempatel/harvard-reference-generator/README.md

 - Copy to clipboard button
 - Make it pretty
   - Also add appropriate message should a reference(s) not be found
+  - Should a request result in multiple possible references — allow the person to choose.